nus-cs2103-AY2223S1/ip/README.md

 # 🌸 Sakura 🌸
-**Sakura** is an ALL-IN-ONE task manager application that can help you track and manage all your efficiently via a Command Line Interface and aesthetic Graphical User Interfact (GUI).
+**Sakura** is an ALL-IN-ONE task manager application that can help you track and manage all your efficiently via a Command Line Interface and aesthetic Graphical User Interface (GUI).

 Why should you use Sakura?
 1. Easy to Use